genicam/harvesters/README.rst

     $ pip install harvesters_gui

-Note that ``PyQt`` is provided under LGPL and it may not be ideal for your purpose.
+Note that ``PyQt5`` is distributed under LGPL and it may not be ideal for your purpose.
 In the future, we might support other GUI frameworks which are more or less open and free.

 ***********************
 Launching Harvester GUI